openSUSE/news-o-o/_posts/2014-05-14-jean-daniel-dodin-a-k-a-shares-his-experiences-on-how-to-manage-a-personal-web-server-with-opensuse.markdown

 ---
 author: Manu Gupta
+comments: true
 date: 2014-05-14 17:25:19+00:00
 layout: post
 link: https://news.opensuse.org/2014/05/14/jean-daniel-dodin-a-k-a-shares-his-experiences-on-how-to-manage-a-personal-web-server-with-opensuse/
+slug: jean-daniel-dodin-a-k-a-shares-his-experiences-on-how-to-manage-a-personal-web-server-with-opensuse
-title: "Jean-Daniel Dodin a.k.a shares his experiences on how to manage\
-  \ a Personal Web Server with openSUSE"
+title: Jean-Daniel Dodin a.k.a shares his experiences on how to manage a Personal Web Server with openSUSE
+wordpress_id: 17973
 categories:
 - Distribution
 ---

 Hello :-)

 I want to share my experience in managing a personal hosted web server with openSUSE.